 Fiskars IsoCore 4 Pound Club Hammer – 750810-1001

-Husky 16 lb Sledge Hammer
+Husky 16 lb Sledgehammer

 Cracking apart huge boulders is something I need to do with the local limestone here.
 The rocks are on average 9-15 inches thick and made of natural concrete-like limestone.
-I have a smaller older sledge, with a wooden handle.
+I have a smaller older sledgehammer, with a wooden handle.
 It works, but I wanted something that I needed to hit the rocks with less.
-This thing is heavy and a chore to bring with me, but its often the best choice.
+This thing is heavy and a chore to bring with me, but it’s often the best choice.

-Fiskars sells the PRO 750640-1001 16lb sledge with flat and wedge face for nearly double the price of the Husky.
+Fiskars sells the PRO 750640-1001 16lb sledgehammer with flat and wedge face for nearly double the price of the Husky.
 If I had my first choice, I’d likely go with the Fiskars as the wedge on the 4LB version has been fantastic.
 Keep in mind, checking out Amazon Reviews, there was a buyer who broke the head into two pieces after two years of use (J.D.
 Plooy 6/19/2019).

-Other Useful Tools
+Other Useful Fossil Hunting & Geological Tools

-Aside from the tools to work rocks from the ground and to split and shape them with force, you often need specialty tools for further processing.
+Aside from the tools to work rocks from the ground and to split and shape them with force, you often need special tools for further processing.
 When you find a good fossil, often the process is to use your hammer and separate it from a larger rock.
 However, this doesn’t always go as planned.
 To make more precision cuts in limestone or sandstone, I make use of two different angle grinders.